Your Cart is empty

 Advertising bands that were not confirmed bookings was a common scam, we saw it at the Northern California Folk Festival when Led Zeppelin were said to be on their way but hadn’t been signed up.
 Sometimes this was wilful deceit, more often it was a failure of procedure and logistics.

-But it wouldn’t be a surprise if someone advertised a festival by 1969, took money for tickets and then simply disappeared.
+But it wouldn’t be a surprise if someone advertised a festival, took money for tickets and then simply disappeared.
 It was easy to do in those analogue days.

 So Blythe never saw an influx of hippies and rockers and the desert kept on being quiet, wild and magnificent.